Presides at all meetings of the general membership, Board of Directors, and Executive Committee meetings.

 Recreation & Social Services

-Christmas Social: Traditionally, this event is held in mid-December as a social event for the members and their spouses to enjoy the fellowship and spirit of the holidays.
+Christmas Social: Traditionally, this event is held at the last club meeting before the holiday break.
+This is a social event for the members and their spouses to enjoy the fellowship and spirit of the holidays.

 Installation Banquet: The annual Installation Banquet is held in mid-June of each year.
 This event awards committee chairs & co-chairs, board members, and officers on the accomplishments of the previous year; as well as, installs the incoming officers for the new Lions year.
 The club’s highest awards, “Rookie of the Year” and “Lion of the Year” are also announced at this banquet.